Undergraduate Course: Mathematics Dissertation (MATH11127)

 |No Exam Information

-- Enhanced professional mathematics skills such as the ability to carry out basic research.
+- Demonstrate enhanced professional mathematics skills such as the ability to carry out basic research.

-- The ability to write a substantial mathematical work in an appropriate style for publication in a journal or monograph.
+- Write a substantial mathematical work in an appropriate style for publication in a journal or monograph.

-- The ability to communicate mathematics orally to a professional audience.
+- Communicate mathematics orally to a professional audience.

 |Dependent on topic.|